AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 For some magnitude of computational resources (computation, bandwidth, storage, etc), *c*, and magnitude of the network (transaction throughput, state size, market cap, etc), *n*, it is claimed that blockchain systems have, at most, 2 of these 3 properties:

-* Decentralization --- the system can operate with participants that have only $O(c)$ resources (e.g. a laptop, a raspberry pi, a VPS, etc).
+* Decentralization --- the system can operate with participants that have only $O(c)$ resources (e.g., a laptop, a raspberry pi, a VPS, etc).
 * Security --- the system is secure against attackers with up to $O(n)$ resources.
 * Scalability --- the system can process $O(n)$ transactions with $O(n) > O(c)$; this means that, as the network grows, the throughput of the system grows faster than the computational resources required per user.